-This suggests that inattention to the commuter tax break in the context of tax complexity persists regardless of high tax knowledge or an (expected) higher incentive.
-We suspect that several factors cause the non-response.
-Among low-taxed and less taxexperienced subjects, the incentive from tax-deductible commuting expenses might be too low compared to the costs of dealing with tax complexity.
-On the other hand, highly taxed subjects and those with high tax knowledge might receive a higher absolute incentive and face lower costs for dealing with tax complexity but, simultaneously, have higher time costs which the deductible amount does not consider.
+This suggests that inattention to the commuter tax break in the context of tax complexity persists regardless of having a high level of tax knowledge or an (expected) higher incentive.
+We suspect that several factors cause such a nonresponse.
+Among low-taxed and less tax-experienced subjects, the incentive from tax-deductible commuting expenses might be too low compared to the costs of dealing with tax complexity.
+On the other hand, highly taxed subjects and those with a high level of tax knowledge might receive a higher absolute incentive and face lower costs for dealing with tax complexity but, simultaneously, have higher time costs that the deductible amount does not consider.
 The benefit from the commuter tax break, therefore, decreases relative to salary.